snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/next_steps/productionizing_ml_model.md

 #### Deploying your machine learning models into production

-In this accelerator we have so far learned how to log, register, load and use a MLflow model in Databricks.
+In this accelerator we have so far learned how to log, register, load and use a machine learning model in your data warehouse.
 The final step is putting these models into production, this can be done:

+{{< tabs >}}

+{{% tab name="Databricks" %}}

 * In batch or streaming
   * Using a standard Databricks's notebook job